On Measures of Biases and Harms in NLP: Documenting Bias Measures

 \item \textit{Bias Metrics} \begin{itemize}[leftmargin=*] \item \textbf{How is the bias metric defined?} \citet{sheng2019woman} define the metric of regard (social perception) towards a demographic group.
 Possible values are negative, neutral, or positive. \item \textbf{Is it an absolute or relative evaluation?} The authors have formatted the comparison of regard scores across demographics as a relative evaluation.
 Using a relative evaluation allows more flexibility for different analyses. \item \textbf{Are there alternate or existing metrics this metric can or should be used with?} \citet{sheng2019woman} show in their study (Table 5) that the metrics of sentiment and regard can be well-correlated for some types of prompts yet greatly differ for other types.
-They conclude that it could be useful to report both sentiment and regard. \item \textbf{Are the metrics correlated with intrinsic measures of bias (if any) in word representations?} This is a study that has not been done, but would be useful to understand. \item \textbf{Are there other existing datasets or metrics to evaluate bias for the same task?} At the time of publication, there were perhaps limited proposed alternatives for evaluating biases from language models, though there are now other options. \citet{huang2020reducing} present 730 manually curated templates to probe for sentiment differences across countries, occupations, and genders in language models.
-There are also other bias measures for language models that rely on sentiment \citep{groenwold2020investigating,shwartz2020you}. \item \textbf{Are there other datasets for the same task measuring the same stereotype?} \citet{huang2020reducing} also measure gender biases and manually curate prompt sets. \citet{groenwold2020investigating} also measure racial biases, though they use human-verified linguistic variations instead of demographic mentions in the prompt to probe for biases.
-Both works use sentiment as a bias metric.
+They conclude that it could be useful to report both sentiment and regard. \item \textbf{Are there other existing datasets or metrics to evaluate bias for the same task?} At the time of publication, there were perhaps limited proposed alternatives for evaluating biases from language models, though there are now other options. \citet{huang2020reducing} present 730 manually curated templates to probe for sentiment differences across countries, occupations, and genders in language models.
+There are also other bias measures for language models that rely on sentiment \citep{groenwold2020investigating,shwartz2020you}.
 Both \citet{sheng2019woman} and \citet{huang2020reducing} construct manual prompts to test for biases towards demographics mentioned in the input.
 Additionally, \citet{groenwold2020investigating} evaluate for similar biases in language models towards \emph{people who produce the text} \citep{sheng2021societal}.
 Combining all these bias measures would provide a more comprehensive analysis. \item \textbf{Can the metric imply an absolute absence of bias in a specific task or model?} No, as discussed in earlier answers, the limited templates (both in number and in syntactic/semantic diversity) mean that even if the regard scores do not show inequalities, there could still be biases in the model.
 Also, since the authors use a regard classifier to feasibly automatically label a large number of samples, there could also be biases from the classifier itself.
 Even human evaluations of regard could be influenced by human biases. \end{itemize} \end{enumerate}